 Don’t overlook that if you plan to give a variety, your retailer consumers will like examples showing numerous finishes or textiles.
 When you add different collections, don’t underestimate the expense of manufacturing them and removing them.

-People want furniture pieces to last for considerable duration and the industry has suffered from a large number of goods in the past that have been returned to the retailer/manufacturer since defects have been created.
+People want furniture pieces to last for a considerable duration and the industry has suffered from a large number of goods in the past that have been returned to the retailer/manufacturer since defects have been created.
 You should offer the returns policies some consideration so that the consumers in the retailer know what protocol to adopt in the case of a consumer complaint.
 Set down explicitly the requirements of any warranties you provide, such as a five-year warranty against poor workmanship and products.

 Promoting Your Business